Computing the Fr\'echet Distance with a Retractable Leash: Framework

-From this lemma, we learn how to modify a minimum-point query.
-We run the query on the full unimodal functions, ignoring the given constants.
-If case (ii) holds, that is, the minimum lies on an increasing $L[a,j]$ and a decreasing $L[b,j]$ with $a < b$, we remove $L[a,j]$ from $U_j$ and repeat the query.
-In both of the other cases, the minimum is either the computed minimum or one of the constants $\acropt{L}[i,j]$ and $\acropt{B}[h,j]$.
-We take the maximum of these three values.
+We modify Algorithm~\ref{alg:frechetbasic} as follows: we omit the update to $U$ in line~\ref{line:trunc}, thus $U$ maintains untruncated, unimodal functions.
+To perform a minimum-point query, we first run the query on the upper envelope of the full unimodal functions.
+Let $(\alpha, \eps_{\alpha})$ be the resulting minimum.
+If $(\alpha, \eps_{\alpha})$ lies on the intersection of an increasing $L_{a}$ and a decreasing $L_{b}$ with $a < b$, we remove $L_{a}$ from $U$ and repeat the query.
+Otherwise, we return $\eps_{\alpha}$, which is then again combined with the constants $\acropt{L}_{i}$ and $\acropt{B}_{h}$ as usual.

+Below, we prove that this modified algorithm is indeed correct.
+Let $U$ be the envelope maintained by the modified algorithm (with full functions), and $\overline{U}$ the envelope of the original algorithm (with truncated functions).
+We let both $\overline{U}$ and $U$ include the constants $\acropt{L}_{i}$ and $\acropt{B}_{h}$.
+The envelopes $U$ and $\overline{U}$ are unimodal: they consist of a decreasing part, (possibly) followed by an increasing part.
+Let $D$ and $\overline{D}$ be the decreasing parts of $U$ and $\overline{U}$, up to the global minimum.

+First, we make the following observation.
+With it, we prove that $D$ and $\overline{D}$ are identical throughout the algorithm (Invariant~\ref{inv:notrunc}).